semicognitive/sveltekit-modal-stablediffusion/README.md

 ## This example
 - Includes a frontend written in [TailwindCSS](https://tailwindcss.com)
-- Has a `api/summarize` endpoint which takes a PDF upload, and summarizes it with the OpenAI Api!
+- Has a `api/prompt` endpoint which takes a prompt, and generates and image with Stable Diffusion!!
 Written in Python with [Stable Diffusion](https://github.com/CompVis/stable-diffusion)